-HE Program/ Other Action Specific Action(s) Timeline Geographic Targeting 2023-2031 Outcomes Fair Housing Outi reach and Dissemination of Fair Housing Information (medium pric ority) Contributing Factor rs: ng information on City website Lack of variety in the media forms and venues where fair housing information can be found The City will make information on fair housing available to the public, through the posting of fair housing information in City Hall and in other public buildings, on the City's website, distribution to existing and new Update the website by December 2024.
-Citywide Updated website that includes fair housing information.
-Program A: Improve community awareness and knowledge In the preparation and distribution of the City's fair housing materials, the City will employ affirmative marketing best practices, such as depiction of members of protected classes under fair housing laws.
-The City will provide fair housing materials, both printed and as web content media, in Spanish and other local prevalent spoken languages.
-Beginning in Q4 2024 or Q1 2025, distribute printed materials.
+HE Program/ Other Action Specific Action(s) Timeline Geographic Targeting 2023-2031 Outcomes Contributing Factor ority) ng information on City website Lack of variety in the media forms and venues where fair housing information can be found The City will make information on fair housing available to the public, through the posting of fair housing information in City Hall and in other public buildings, on the City's website, distribution to existing and new Update the website by December 2024.
+Citywide Updated website that includes fair housing information. apartment complexes, and other media channels.
+Beginning in Q4 2024 Program A: In the preparation and distribution of the City's fair housing materials, the City will employ affirmative marketing best practices, such as depiction of members of protected classes under fair housing laws.
+The City will provide fair housing materials, both printed and as web content media, in Spanish and other local prevalent or Q1 2025, distribute printed materials.
 Distribution, and replenishment, of printed materials to public counters and bulletin boards, and apartments complexes.
+Improve community awareness and knowledge spoken languages.
 Increase fair housing awareness by increasing inquires by two inquires annually. about fair housing.
 Contribute funding, and conduct an public outreach event(s), such as workshops, webinars, and/or forums, for local organizations to offer multilingual landlord-tenant education and conciliation, and to publicize the intake process for discrimination complaints.
 The City will advertise events using its website, public postings, public counter, social service organizations, direct mailings, etc. 2025, annually Citywide Conduct at least one public event beginning in 2025, and annually thereafter.
 Provide training for staff, elected officials, and appointees on issues of fair housing, affirmatively furthering fair housing, and the Housing Accountability Act.
 Beginning calendar year 2025, and biennially thereafter.
 Citywide City council fair housing presentations, with appointees and staff invited to attend.